-A staff member wished to repair two old school pencil sharpeners and decided to 3D print the missing gears in our lab.
+A Pomona College staff member repaired two old-school pencil sharpeners by 3D printing the missing gears in our lab.

-This art project joined the field of chemistry with 3D Printing and was an initiative of a student who wished to emphasize the importance of human microbiota, the concept of identity, and diversity.
-She used the 3D printer to make country-shaped cookie cutters that were used to cut agar into a map of the world, called a BioMap.
-Finger print samples were then placed around the map to display the microorganisms growing.
+This 3D art project was an initiative of a student who wished to emphasize the importance of human microbiota and the concept of identity and diversity by combining the field of Chemistry with 3D Printing.
+She used our 3D printer to make country-shaped cookie cutters that were used to cut agar into a map of the world, called a BioMap.
+Fingerprint samples were then placed around the map to display the growth of the microorganisms.

 My goal is to eventually learn how to swarm the Tellos while simultaneously taking advantage of their machine-learning capabilities.
 This goal involves an understanding of UDP networking, Python programming, manually compiling video decoders, and machine learning programming (which I currently know very little of).
 Currently, I am far enough along to manually connect and send commands through a Python script to an individual Tello that supports SDK 2.0.